 Common triggers include irritating detergent style gels and soaps, cold winter temperatures, low humidity environments and annoyingly just getting older.

-Check out the ingredients on your favourite products and see what you are using.
+Check out the ingredients on your favourite products and see what they contain.

-As a general rule, shower gels with lots of foaming agents or bubbles might feel nice in shower but are more likely to irritate the skin's barrier function, especially if already stressed.
-Watch out for words SLS and SLES.
+As a general rule, shower gels with lots of foaming agents or bubbles might feel nice in shower and have a super creamy feeling lather - but these are often the biggest culprits and are more likely to irritate the skin's barrier function, especially if already stressed.

 I make my organic soap by combining plant oils with sodium hydroxide or lye, and a little soap magic, (actually a reaction called saponification).

 More about cold pressed, hand made soap here.

 At this time of the year, we are hit with the double whammy of freezing, drying air outside, and dry air in our centrally heated homes.
 Dry air will draw moisture from whenever it can - including our skin.